ferrocactus/cellar/doc/cellar_guide.md

   <img src="pic/onto.png" alt="datasetMenu"
 	title="UI" width="600" height="200" align=left/>

 	This tab shows the results of the hypergeometric test intersection of the DE genes with genes in each curated GO term.
-The option exists for users can download the entire table as a csv.
+The option exists for users to download the entire table as a csv.

 - **KEGG** :